gnsfujiwara/dotfiles/i3/README.md

-# i3wm
+# i3

-this stow package has settings for programs i use in i3wm and for i3wm itself.
+Dotfiles for i3wm and related software.

 ## Requirements